US Release Date: 03-10-1978

-Christopher Lee, Ike Eisenmann and Bette Davis.
+Christopher Lee, Ike Eisenmann and Bette Davis in Return from Witch Mountain.

 After the success of Walt Disney’s Escape to Witch Mountain it was no surprise that a sequel would soon be in the works.
-It would, however, be three years before Return from Witch Mountain brought the mysterious alien twins Tia and Tony back to the big screen.
+It would, however, be three years before Return from Witch Mountain brought the mysterious alien siblings Tia and Tony back to the big screen.
 As a kid I enjoyed this movie quite a bit but like most movies from childhood it doesn’t live up to my memories of it.

 In the opening shot a flying saucer lands on the fifty yard line of the Rose Bowl.
 It is just Tony and Tia being dropped off by their Uncle Bene (Denver Pyle) for some fun and human culture.
 They get in a cab with a crabby driver but on the way to their hotel they inadvertently get involved in an adventure.